kentcdodds/glamorous-website/pages/examples/content/prop-styles.md

 ---
 title: prop styles
-subtitle: Simple function making it easier to create glamorous components that accept prop flags for styles
+subtitle: Simple utility making it easier to create glamorous components that accept prop flags for styles
-codeSandboxId: AGRRMl63
+codeSandboxId: 92m6q0krqr
 contributors:
   - kentcdodds
+  - peterschussheim
 ---

 This allows you to create a glamorous component that accepts flags to enable/disable styles: